GlazeTech/TeraStore/README.md

 * `POSTGRES_PASSWORD`: The PostgreSQL password for `POSTGRES_USER`
 * `POSTGRES_DB`: The PostgreSQL database for storage
 * `DATABASE_URL`: The URL of the database containing connection information.
+* `TERASTORE_ADMIN_USERNAME`: The username of a user with administrator righs to be created in the database
+* `TERASTORE_ADMIN_PASSWORD`: The password of a user with administrator righs to be created in the database
 * `SECRET_KEY`: A secret key for hashing passwords
 * `ALLOWED_ORIGINS`: A comma-separated list of allowed origins to communicate with the backend
 *